ironcore-dev/metal-operator/docs/api-reference/api.md

 </td>
 <td>
 <p>BMCSecretRef is a reference to the Kubernetes Secret object that contains the credentials
 required to access the BMC.
-This secret includes sensitive information such as usernames and passwords.
+This secret includes sensitive information such as usernames and passwords.</p>
-BMCSecretRef is deprecated and will be removed in a future release.</p>
 </td>
 </tr>
 <tr>